The New Romantics

 (Percy Bysshe Shelley, ‘Mont Blanc‘)

-I swam for a while with my eyes closed, opening them with each breath to glance up at the indomitable, timeless Screes, but I soon discovered there is great comfort in swimming with friends and gave myself up to the experience.
+As we swam into the lake, watching rocks and weeds below fade to black, I wondered if the mix of fear and exhilaration I felt could be the same sensation Wordsworth and Shelley describe.
+For a while, I swam with my eyes closed, opening them with each breath to glance up at the timeless, indomitable Screes, but I soon remembered there is great comfort in swimming with friends and gave myself up to the experience.

 I wasn’t sure how far we’d come when I felt a twinge of cramp in my foot.
 For a moment, I panicked, looking around for the others.
-The conditions had become much worse so that all I could see were the mountains.
-I tried to reason with myself.
-It’s just cramp.
-It’ll soon pass.
-Kari and Simon won’t be far behind.
-If you just wait here … But I was worried about the cold.
-I wanted the reassurance of solid ground again, just for a moment.
+The conditions had become much worse: all I could see were the mountains.
+I tried to reason with myself: it’s just cramp, it’ll soon pass, Kari and Simon won’t be far behind.
+If you just wait here … But I was worried about the cold, and I wanted to feel solid ground again, even if just for a moment.

-I decided to swim back to shore, with a strange one-legged breaststroke, reluctant to let the cramp spread while still determined to move forwards.
+With a strange one-legged breaststroke, I began swimming back to shore, reluctant to let the cramp spread while still determined to move forwards.
 I struggled to make progress with this diminished stroke, but as I approached the shore, my eyes started to adjust, so that I could see cars, trees and hikers in bright-coloured anoraks.

-I climbed out onto the rocks where I realised just how bad the conditions had become.
-The waves obscured any sign of the others.
-I began to feel anxious for the first time.
-We were together but we were also alone.
+As I climbed out onto the rocks, I realised just how bad the conditions had become.
+The waves now obscured any sign of the others.
 I clambered up onto a fallen tree, slippery with rain, where I waited for my eyes to adjust to these new proportions, but I’d lost all sense of scale out here, amidst the mesmerising waves.
+I began to feel scared and anxious.
+Why hadn’t we stuck together?
+I said to myself: it’s just you, you’re on your own.

 But then, what’s that?
 A pop of bright red in the distance.
-The unmistakable swoop of arms.
-Yes.
-I jumped back down and stumbled into the water where I swam a more aggressive stroke, hugging the shoreline this time in case the cramp returned.
+The swoop of arms.
+Yes!
+I jumped down and stumbled back into the lake, where I swam a more aggressive stroke, hugging the shoreline this time in case the cramp returned.

-How far was there left to go?
+How far had we swum?
+How far left to go?
 One kilometre?
 Two?
 Impossible to tell.
-I began counting to 100 strokes over and over again to remind myself, yes, you are still moving forwards.
-But each time I reached 100, I paused and switched back to breaststroke, still determined to make the most of this experience.
+I still had yet to catch up with the others.
+In the silence, I began counting to 100 strokes to remind myself that I was still moving forwards.
+Each time I reached 100, I switched back to breaststroke, still determined to make the most of this experience.

-There’s a well-known moment in Wordsworth’s autobiographical poem, ‘The Prelude’, where he reflects on the power of memories:
+There’s a well-known moment in Wordsworth’s autobiographical poem, ‘The Prelude’, where he reflects on the power of memories – so-called ‘spots of time’:

 There are in our existence spots of time,